Piatt County Personal Injury Lawyers

 When a case cannot be resolved through a settlement, it can go to trial in an Illinois federal or state courtroom.
 A plaintiff who proves their case by a preponderance of the evidence can be awarded compensatory damages.
 Compensatory damages usually include economic damages and noneconomic damages.

-Medical expenses, lost income, and property damage are common examples of the tangible economic damages.
+Medical expenses and lost income are common examples of the tangible economic damages.
 Noneconomic damages are far more subjective and may be less quantifiable, usually including pain and suffering, emotional distress, or loss of consortium.

 Why Do I Need an Attorney?

 After your accident, the insurance adjuster for the negligent party’s insurer will likely contact you.
 Regardless of how friendly and sincere the agent you speak with seem in their concern about your well-being, remember that the insurer is never on your side.